data-aleks/consumer_complaints_dashboard/README.md

 This is how it looks like when imported in to Power BI via MySQL connector:

+## Data Engineering & ETL Pipeline
+To power the dashboard, a dynamic and incremental ETL (Extract, Transform, Load) pipeline was engineered to handle the large and continuously updated Consumer Complaint Database.
+The entire process is automated using Python and SQL, ensuring the data is efficiently ingested, cleaned, and modeled for analysis.

+The pipeline was built to be modular and resilient, addressing the challenges of processing a dataset with over 12 million records, which occupies approximately 8 GB of database storage.

+### Pipeline Architecture
+The process is broken down into four distinct, idempotent steps.
+Each step is logged to a database, and metadata is used to track progress, meaning the pipeline only processes new or unprocessed records on each run.
+This makes it highly efficient for recurring updates.

+1.  **Data Ingestion (`ingest`)**: The pipeline first checks the source data for updates by comparing file metadata.
+If new data is available, it downloads the ~1.6 GB compressed file, extracts it, and loads only new records into a raw data table (`consumer_complaints_raw`) in MySQL.
+This step prevents duplicate data ingestion.

+2.  **Data Cleaning (`clean`)**: Once new data is ingested, a series of SQL scripts are executed to perform in-place cleaning.
+This includes standardizing date formats, correcting state codes, and handling `NULL` values to ensure data consistency.
+Each cleaned row is timestamped to avoid reprocessing.

+3.  **Data Insertion (`insert`)**: Cleaned records are moved from the raw table to a separate, structured table (`consumer_complaints_cleaned`).
+This separation ensures that the raw data remains immutable for auditing while providing a clean, reliable source for the next step.

+4.  **Data Modeling (`model`)**: The final step transforms the flat, cleaned data into a star schema, which is ideal for Power BI analytics.
+This involves:
+    -   Populating dimension tables (`dim_product`, `dim_company`, `dim_date`, etc.) with unique values from the new data.
+    -   Creating records in the `fact_complaints` table by joining the cleaned data with the corresponding dimension keys.

+This star schema is then connected to Power BI, enabling fast and intuitive data exploration and visualization in the dashboard.
+The entire pipeline can be executed via a command-line interface, allowing for full runs or execution of specific steps for development and testing.

 ## Credits
 Image used in dashboard background is a photo by <a href="https://unsplash.com/@steve_j?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Steve Johnson</a> on <a href="https://unsplash.com/photos/abstract-white-geometric-shapes-with-shadows-3uts-IJslMs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>